DiscreteMaths/DM04-Functions/Forecast-CMcCarthy.md

 assumptions of SES.
 With SES, just the data itself (base demand) is being smoothed but with double-exponential smoothing the base demand is being smoothed plus the underlying trend, and with triple-exponential smoothing base demand is being smoothed plus the trend plus the seasonality.

+For every exponential smoothing method we also need to choose the value for the smoothing parameters.
+For simple exponential smoothing, there is only one smoothing parameter (α), but for the previously mentioned methods there are more than one smoothing parameter.
+To estimate alpha for SES the HoltWinters() function can be used in R. Note however that this method only works for data with no trend or seasonality.
+To use HoltWinters() for SES, the parameters beta and gamma need to be set as FALSE.
+These parameters relate to double and triple exponential smoothing as will be shown below.
+The HoltWinters() function just makes forecasts for the time period covered by the original data, forecasts can be made for further time points by using the “forecast.HoltWinters()” function also in the R forecast package.